 COVID-19 Resource Centre

-As new information is continually being released about COVID-19, the FEO Team are working hard to gather and summarize the information to share with our members.
-There have been several government announcements in the last few days about assistance that will be provided to businesses and individuals.
-Below is a summary of some of those measures which might help your organization.
+As new information is continually being released about COVID-19, the FEO Team is working hard to gather and summarize the information to share with our members.

 Provincial Government Announcements

 - (May 21) Click Here for the Latest News from the Province

 - ( May 20) Click here for the latest COVID-19 news from the Province of Ontario